replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/01-introduction/assignment.md

 ===============

 * **What you will do**:
-  * Learn to troubleshoot application & cluster problems using Support Bundles and `sbctl`
+  * Learn to troubleshoot application & cluster problems
 * **Who this is for**:
   * This track is for anyone who will build KOTS applications **plus** anyone who will be user-facing:
     * Full Stack / DevOps / Product Engineers